Ganesh-Bollapalli/RealTime-DataPipeline-Uisng-Kafka-and-SparkStreaming/README.md

 ## Project Implementation
 1. Launch EC2 instance and install Apache Kafka, Spark and Cassandra.
-2. Create a web application using jsp and configure Kafka producer API in it to retrieve real-time application data.
+2. Create a web application using jsp and integrate Kafka producer API in it to retrieve real-time application data.
 3. Use Apache Kafka to produce the data to a topic.
 4. Create a Spark Streaming script to consume topic data and store it in CassandraDB.